 Cost & Location – Camping & Meal Options

-$25 Per Night Optional Tent Camping (monday and tuesday nights available – fine to decide later and pay upon arrival) at Camp Curran, 13220 50th Ave E, Tacoma WA 98446 near Canyon Road in Puyallup.
+$25 Per Night Optional Tent Camping (fine to decide later and pay upon arrival) at Camp Curran, 13220 50th Ave E, Tacoma WA 98446 near Canyon Road in Puyallup.

 Credit/Debit Card Registration Option: Just call us at 425-248-0253 and we will take your registration securely over the phone.